Bukama/flywaytest/README.md

 [Source: _Flyway_ documentation: configfiles](https://flywaydb.org/documentation/configfiles)

-The driver for the connection can be defined in the maven project and automatically downloaded from _Maven_ central.
+The driver for the connection can be defined in the _Maven_ project and automatically downloaded from _Maven_ central.
 So there's no driver handling needed.

 **What's the default encoding?**